carlmontanari/scrapli/README.md

 When using any of the core network drivers (`JunosDriver`, `EOSDriver`, etc.) or the `GenericDriver`, the `send_command ` and `send_commands` methods will respectively send a single command or list of commands to the device.

-When using the core network drivers, the command(s) will be sent at the `default_desired_priv` level which is typically "privilege exec" (or equivalent) privilege level.
+When using the core network drivers, the command(s) will be sent at the `default_desired_privilege_level` level which is typically "privilege exec" (or equivalent) privilege level.
 Please see [Driver Privilege Levels](#driver-privilege -levels) in the advanced usage section for more details on privilege levels.
 As the `GenericDriver` doesn't know or care about privilege levels you would need to manually handle acquiring the appropriate privilege level for you